-Refers to the Dark Skies Reserve which covers the whole of the National Park, where the reduced interference of artificial light informs and improves the visibility of the night sky.
+Refers to the Dark Skies Reserve which covers the whole of the National Park, where the reduced

-4. Desire Lines
+4. DESIRE LINES

 Desire lines describe the direct routes that pedestrians take or would wish to take to facilities and attractions such as shops, public transport stops and parks.